What is a design system in UX: How to build familiar software app interfaces

 Why are design systems important?

+UX design systems remove repetitive design and engineering efforts with a standard set of principles.
 Building modular systems is the goal.
 By creating a system that builds on top of itself, you remove the need to rebuild everything.
 Change one area, test what you impact, and move on to your next project.
 Unlock rapid visual changes by editing your application’s style.

 Remove concerns about visuals ‘looking right’, and create a source of truth.
 Make it easier for designers and developers to find and update your products building blocks.
 Speed up development, optimize the quality of your product, and benefit everyone who touches your product in any way.